-During the year ended December 31, 2016, Vinland Holdings Ltd. ("Vinland"), a private company controlled by Dr. Terry, a director and former officer of the Company, provided executive services as a consultant to the Company pursuant to a consulting agreement.
-Vinland's total compensation was \$17,050 (2015 - \$26,800), for geological services which included monthly consultant fees and directors' fees.
+During the year ended December 31, 2017, Vinland Holdings Ltd. ("Vinland"), a private company controlled by Dr. Terry, a director and former officer of the Company, provided executive services as a consultant to the Company pursuant to a consulting agreement.
+Vinland's total compensation was \$19,200 (2016 - \$17,050), comprised of director's fees, audit committee chair fees and consultant fees for geological services rendered.